 3 Best Night Markets in Kaohsiung City

-There are numerous night markets in Kaohsiung but the three night markets I am highlighting in this post are all very unique in its own right and are worth visiting.
+There are numerous night markets in Kaohsiung, but the three night markets I am highlighting in this post are all very unique in their own right and are worth visiting.
 Plus, the variety of Taiwanese food is some of the best I’ve seen throughout my travels in Taiwan.